dhanjyoti/React-step-by-step/React_Notes/mock interview question.md

 - `useMemo`, `useCallback`, and `useEffect`, three important React hooks, based on their purposes and use cases:
     *useMemo:**
 - Purpose: `useMemo` is used for memoizing the result of expensive calculations or computations.
 It caches the result of a function and returns the cached value when the dependencies (specified as the second argument) remain the same.
-- Use Case: It's useful when you need to optimize performance by avoiding redundant calculations, especially when the result of a computation is used repeatedly in a component but doesn't need to be recalculated every render.
+- Use Case: It's useful when we need to optimize performance by avoiding redundant calculations, especially when the result of a computation is used repeatedly in a component but doesn't need to be recalculated every render.
 - Example: Memoizing a complex computation, such as sorting or filtering a large array, to avoid recalculating it on every render.

     **useCallback:**